-We are working to reduce our carbon footprint by offering plant-forward and locally-sourced menus across our global cafes and micro-kitchens.
 We prioritize responsibly sourced ingredients that support sustainable food systems and the health and dietary needs of our employees and visitors.

 Energy and water efficiency is a key factor in the way in which we design and operate our kitchens.
 We select energy efficient equipment and are working to lower our dependence on combustion fuels for cooking.